Okene4000/bikeshare/README.md

 * chicago.csv
 * new_york_city.csv
 * washington.csv
-This contains all data information relating to Chicago, New York City and Washington regarding bikeshare.

 ### Statistics
 Based on the program code, The program takes the input of city, month and day given by the user and prints out the following details: